m4sterbunny/NewPortfolio/source/pages/portfolio.rst

      - Stark_ is a startup in the blockchain space.
 I assist with editing their user documentation, articles, and website content.
 For example, I am currently editing the existing StarkEx documentation (written in Markdown in GitBook).
      - `StarkEx <https://docs.starkware.co/starkex/index.html>`_
    * -
      - StarkNet leverages Stark's own language Cairo which allows users to demonstrate "proof" of a valid submission to a blockchain such as Ethereum.
-I am currently editing a section of the existing documentation (written in reStructured text).
+I edited a section of the existing documentation (written in reStructured text).
      - Cairo_
    * - Braze
      - Braze provides a full-service marketing SaaS.
 They needed someone to update their documentation to align it with their new style guide (written in Markdown).
      - Braze_
    * - `ProofJump <https://proofjump.com/index.php>`_
      - I separated the Navigation pages from the User Guides to ease the user journey through the documentation.
 Also, I updated the documentation to reflect the most recent version of the app.
-This included updating screen shots and User Guide flows.
+This included updating screenshots and User Guide flows.
      - `Documentation <https://proofjump.com/resources/docs/>`_

 .. topic:: Note